BunnyWay/actions/README.md

 which need to be pushed.
 We handle the build of each actions with [ncc](https://github.com/vercel/ncc).

-We handle versionning with `changeset`.
+We handle versionning with [changeset](https://github.com/changesets/changesets), each time you do a change, you'll need to indicate the kind of changes you are doing so we can have the auto-release process ongoing.